 PERF's report, Re-Engineering Training on Police Use of Force, documents findings from the conference as well as from a 2015 PERF survey of law enforcement agencies that examined the use-of-force training provided to new recruits and experienced officers.
 The survey found that use-of-force training was primarily focused on firearms and defensive tactics training, while training on subjects such as de-escalation, communication, and crisis intervention was far less common.
-These findings suggested that agencies should supplement firearms and defensive tactics training with additional training on under-represented topics, and that training on de-escalation and crisis intervention should be integrated into a comprehensive training program, rather than "siloed" from other subjects.
+These findings suggested that agencies should supplement firearms and defensive tactics training on de-escalation and crisis intervention should be integrated into a comprehensive training program, rather than "siloed" from other subjects.